Positive Attitude Exercises

 The Stoic Resilience of Marcus Aurelius

-But he surmounted all these obstacles and chose not to be harmed by it.
-Seeing each impediment as a necessary part of the arduous path:
+But he overcame all these obstacles and chose not to be harmed by it.
+Because he saw each obstacle as a necessary part of the path he had chosen to live.

 “The mind adapts and converts to its own purposes the obstacle to our acting.
 The impediment to action advances action.
 What stands in the way becomes the way.”